Hangxiety 101: Why Drinking Causes Hangover Anxiety

 Bottom line: it’s serious.

 The best way to stop hangxiety is to not drink heavily or at all.
-One of the great benefits of getting sober is that you don’t have to play Russian roulette with your mood anymore.
+One of the great benefits of getting sober is that you no longer have to play Russian roulette with your mood.

-If you wake up hungover with a bad case of hangover anxiety, there are a few things you can do to try to feel better.
+If you wake up hungover with bad hangover anxiety, there are a few things you can do to try to feel better.
 Be advised.
-I said ‘try’ because in most cases, you just have to ride it out.
+I said ‘try’ because you have to ride it out in most cases.

 1. Take care of your physical needs.